Ty Dillon: Personal life

 Dillon grew up in the Piedmont Triad of North Carolina with his parents, Mike Dillon (who is a retired NASCAR driver and current RCR team executive) and Tina Dillon, and his brother Austin, who also drives in the Cup Series.

 Dillon's grandfather is Richard Childress, a North Carolina businessman and former professional stock car racing driver who owns NASCAR team Richard Childress Racing.

 On December 28, 2013, Dillon announced his engagement to his girlfriend Haley Carey, a former driver herself and Charlotte Hornets cheerleader.
 They were married by Dillon's good friend Ray Wright on December 20, 2014, at Childress Vineyards in Lexington, North Carolina.
 On November 20, 2017, the two welcomed a daughter, Oakley Ray Dillon.
 Their son Kapton Reed Dillon was born on October 29, 2020.

 On May 26, 2017, Fin & Field named Dillon the Most Interesting Sportsman in the World for the Spring of 2017.

-Dillon does weekly vlogs following his personal and racing life in a series called The Ride.
+Dillon did regular vlogs on his YouTube channel following his personal and racing life in a series called The Ride.

-Dillon formerly co-owned sports management agency Team Dillon Management with his brother Austin which currently manages both themselves, John Hunter Nemechek, A. J. Allmendinger, Anthony Alfredo, Tanner Thorson, Kaulig Racing, Brian Gay, and Chris Stroud.
-On December 5, 2019, Dillon announced he would leave TDM and join fellow competitor Kevin Harvick’s KHI Management Agency.
+Dillon formerly co-owned sports management agency Team Dillon Management with his brother Austin who currently manages both themselves, John Hunter Nemechek, A. J. Allmendinger, Anthony Alfredo, Tanner Thorson, Kaulig Racing, Brian Gay, and Chris Stroud.
+On December 5, 2019, Dillon announced he would leave TDM and join fellow competitor Kevin Harvick's KHI Management Agency.